 Since our College of Engineering was created in 1996, we have achieved incredible success thanks to support from corporate and industry partners and Idaho’s phenomenal growth in high technology companies.
 Our growing reputation (in the classroom, research lab as well as on the field) has made our college an attractive destination for students across our state, the nation and world.
-In fall, 2014, nearly 3000 students were enrolled in our degree programs.
+In Fall 2018, over 2600 students were enrolled in our degree programs.
 As we approach our 20th year anniversary, we invite you to partner with us.

 In our programs of Computer Science, Civil, Electrical, Mechanical, and Materials Science and Engineering, student teams who are in their last year of their undergraduate degree program work across one or two semesters on a Capstone Design project or senior project.
 Often these are based on projects proposed and supported by our community partners.
 We welcome ideas and support for projects on an ongoing basis.
 Contact the individual program chairs

 or contact Dean JoAnn S. Lighty @ email@example.com

 We have nearly 20 student clubs and organizations

 , including discipline-specific clubs that support our community, to Honors societies and competitive organizations including Microgravity University.
 Our student clubs have supported the Idaho Botanical Garden, the Discovery Center of Idaho, Zoo Boise, Idaho Fish and Game, Camp Rainbow gold, Habitat for Humanity, and much more by donating their time and talent.
 To support a student club or organization, contact Leandra Aburusa, LAburusa@boisestate.edu